 Annual Journal Metrics

-90 days to first decision for all manuscripts
+44 days submission to first editorial decision for all manuscripts (Median)